 eBiz Financial is wholly owned by VFC. eBiz Financial was incorporated on April 11, 2005 and started commercial operations on May 9, 2005. eBiz Financial is engaged in general financing business.
-On April 7, 2015, eBiz Financial's BOD decided to shorten its term of existence until October 31, 2015.
+On April 7, 2015, eBiz Financial's board of directors (BOD) decided to shorten its term of existence until October 31, 2015.
 This was approved by the stockholders on August 1, 2015.
-The Company plans to complete the cancellation of its registration with the BIR and local government unit in 2024.